In the heart of the Right Bank, the 9eme arrondissement in Paris is one of the most popular districts for both locals and visitors.

 Rue des Martyrs

 Rue des Martyrs is now a vibrant street for gourmands covered in artisan food shops, cafés, and restaurants.
-The name derives from the first bishop of Paris, Saint Denis who traveled on this road, and who was decapitated at Basilica Saint Denis during the 3rd century by the Roman Empire.
+The name derives from the first bishop of Paris, Saint Denis who traveled on this road and is one of the most famous saints in France.
+He was decapitated at Basilica Saint Denis during the 3rd century by the Roman Empire.

 Today Rue des Martyrs is a busy commercial street with everything from clothing shops to jewellery and artisan boutiques.